HLXEasy/docker-kaspad/README.md

 ## Usage

 This repository contains some compose files for easy usage of provided Docker images.
-Additionally the Docker images could be built using provided Dockerfile and build helper script.
+Additionally the Docker images could be built by yourself using provided Dockerfile and build helper script.

 ### Run `kaspad` standalone